Raymon-Watson/sql-project-1/README.md

 # sql-project-1

 First SQL project towards learning data science.
 As such, I will be documenting the process thoroughly.
+Also, I will be working through the project without any outside help (as much as I can), and then later inspecting the process to optimize my workflow.

 Data taken from: https://www.kaggle.com/datasets/nudratabbas/sql-practice-dataset-1-easy-queries/discussion/680723

+# Initializing the project

 ## Initial inspection